Samples, Creativity & Copyright – A History of Remixing

 Ever since manipulating recorded sound became technologically available, artists have been pulling apart and rebuilding others’ music to create their own unique compositions.
 Remixing is commonplace in today’s music world, despite a long, controversial history involving copyright laws and questions around ethics.

-Origins of Remixing
+History of Remixing

-With developments in magnetic tape, and later multi-track recording, the first examples of manipulating recorded sound came in the form of experimental genre musique concrète.
+With developments in magnetic tape, the first examples of manipulating recorded sound came in the form of experimental genre musique concrète.
 Introduced by French composer Pierre Schaeffer around 1948, this involved manipulating and arranging field recordings such as train engines to create a collage of sounds and a very unique auditory experience.
 This pushed the boundaries of attitudes towards composition, demonstrating how composers could use tools other than instruments to create music.

 Around the same time, DJs in early discotheques also used loops and edited tapes to create dance remixes.
 One such artist, though not a DJ, was Tom Moulton, who began his work in remixing by extending tracks such as Don Downing’s ‘Dream World’ into much longer extended mixes more suitable for the dance floor.
 He went on to remix countless songs, including South Shore Commission’s ‘Free Man’ and B.T.
 Express’ ‘Peace Pipe’.